 The national bird of Venezuela, the Venezuelan troupial is the largest troupial species and was once lumped into a single species with the orange-backed troupial and campo troupial.
-Today, each bird is recognized as beautiful and distinct member of the Icteridae family.
+Today, each bird is recognized as a beautiful and distinct member of the Icteridae family.
 This detailed fact sheet is a great introduction to birds that look very similar to more familiar orioles and are amazing tropical species to see.

 Juveniles have similar markings but are paler, even yellowish, with a brown wash over the black parts of their plumage.
 The eye skin of young birds is also duller.

 These birds have a whistling, warbling song with two to three notes or phrases that may be repeated several times in a close sequence.
 They can be loud, particularly in areas where several troupials are singing to defend their territory.

 Venezuelan Troupial Habitat and Distribution

 These tropical birds prefer woodland habitats with lush, dense vegetation, including scrub areas and overgrown grasslands as well as fruit plantations.
 Venezuelan troupials adapt well to fragmented habitats and forest edges.
 They can be seen up to 1,600 feet in elevation, but rarely venture any higher in altitude.
 These birds are found in South America from northeastern Colombia through northern Venezuela, as well as on larger Caribbean islands, including Aruba, Curacao, Bonaire, Antigua, Grenada, and Dominica.
 Venezuelan troupials have also been introduced to Puerto Rico and the Virgin Islands, both places where they thrive.

 These birds do not migrate, but may occasionally wander as the abundance of food shifts in different areas.
 In the Caribbean, Venezuelan troupials may occasionally be blown off course by hurricanes and other severe storms, appearing in unexpected areas.